Last Updated on September 4, 2020

 If you’re new here, then you need to know that we are major North Carolina barbecue nerds.
 And it doesn’t come lightly when we say that Backyard BBQ Pit on Highway 55 is our favorite barbecue in the Triangle!

 The parking lot at Backyard is always filled from the moment they open until closing time.
 The no frills, counter service, low-key vibe is exactly what you’ll find from this Black-owned Durham restaurant.

 From the moist smoked pork barbecue to the saucy ribs, everything at Backyard is delicious.
 Delicious AND affordable.
 Backyard reminds us that restaurants should be about the food, first and foremost.

 Bull City Burger and Brewery

-The perfect spot to grab an in-house beer and grass-fed burger, Bull City Burger and Brewery has a lot going for it.
+The perfect restaurant to grab an in-house beer and grass-fed burger in Durham, Bull City Burger and Brewery has a lot going for it.
 There’s always a fun new item added to the specials list, which is fun if you’ve been there more than a few times like we have.

 Durham Bulls Athletic Park

 Head to Durham Bulls Athletic Park when Minor League Baseball is going (April to September) and you’ll find great games, but also delicious eats.
 Classic favorites include Bright Leaf Hot Dogs and brews from Bull Durham Beer Company.